Real-Time Sensing of Inaccessible Physical Fields via an Edge-Deployable Hardware-Portable Graph Neural Operator: Introduction

 Recent advances in machine learning offer a promising alternative.
 Deep neural networks have demonstrated remarkable capacity to approximate high-dimensional nonlinear mappings and have been widely used as surrogates for complex simulations in weather forecasting, structural analysis, and fluid dynamics \cite{Bi2023-tl, cai2021physicsinformedneuralnetworkspinns}.
 However, conventional neural network architectures learn mappings between fixed-resolution vectors and therefore remain tightly coupled to the spatial discretization of the training data \cite{jha2025theoryapplicationpracticalintroduction, JMLR:v24:21-1524}.
+Methods like Physics-Informed Neural Networks require re-optimization for new boundary conditions.
 Changing mesh resolution, sensor placement, or geometric configuration typically requires retraining from scratch.
 More fundamentally, these architectures are not designed for cross-domain reconstruction, where inputs are defined on a sparse boundary sensor set while outputs must be predicted on a dense interior mesh.
 This discretization dependence becomes a structural limitation for real-world monitoring systems.